Observer: No matter who climbs Beijing's ranks, Xi rules

 “Chinese politics is entering a completely new stage,” he said.

 Even in the days of Chairman Mao Zedong, who founded communist China in 1949, there were competing factions.
-During his reign, many politicians were purged, then rehabilitated, then purged again, as Mao encouraged factional struggle to enhance his own power.
+Politicians were purged, then rehabilitated, then purged again, as Mao encouraged factional struggle to enhance his own power.

 But Xi has swept those rules aside.
 The party has loosened age restrictions, stopped naming obvious successors to the Standing Committee, and scrapped term limits for China’s presidency — paving the way for Xi to retain power for a third five-year term, and possibly indefinitely.